biomejs/biome/website/src/content/docs/linter/rules/use-valid-anchor.md

 While before it was possible to attach logic to an anchor element, with the advent of JSX libraries, it's now  easier to attach logic to any HTML element, anchors included.

-This rule is designed to prevent users to attach logic at the click of anchors, and also makes sure that the `href` provided to the anchor element is valid.
-If the anchor has logic attached to it, the rules suggests to turn it to a `button`, because that's likely what the user wants.
+This rule is designed to prevent users to attach logic at the click of anchors when the `href` provided to the anchor element is not valid.
+Avoid using `#` symbol inside the `href` when you are attaching the logic to anchor element.
+If the anchor has logic attached to it with an incorrect `href` the rules suggests to turn it to a `button`, because that's likely what the user wants.

 Anchor `<a></a>` elements should be used for navigation, while `<button></button>` should be used for user interaction.

-There are **many reasons** why an anchor should not have a logic and have a correct `href` attribute:
+There are **many reasons** why an anchor should not have a logic with an incorrect `href` attribute:

 - it can disrupt the correct flow of the user navigation e.g. a user that wants to open the link in another tab, but the default "click" behaviour is prevented